TONCommunity/Project/README.md

 5,Connected the TONCommunity.org network successfully.

-6,You have 3 way get Testnet coins.
+6,You have 3 ways get Testnet coins.
 Copy your wallet address and:
 - :gift:[TONCommunity.org Testnet3 Feacet](https://toncommunity.org/faucet)
 - :robot:[Telegram Bot,](https://t.me/gram50bot) get new wallet + grams and send some grams to your wallet.